Teksta versija

 3) [8 July 2011].

-(3) The provisions of this Law shall not be applicable to the alienation of the products which have been obtained in State scientific research forests, the State forests managed by akciju sabiedrība "Latvijas valsts meži" [joint stock company Latvian State Forests] or in the case when the Ministry of Defence, the Ministry of the Interior, or the Ministry of Transport has transferred the right to fell trees and the ownership rights to the trees felled to the joint stock company Latvian State Forests, and also in the State forests managed by the Nature Conservation Agency, the Ministry of Defence, the Ministry of the Interior, the Ministry of Transport, and the State educational institution which implements vocational educational programmes in the group of forestry educational programmes.
-The joint stock company Latvian State Forests, the manager of State scientific research forests, the Nature Conservation Agency, the Ministry of Defence, the Ministry of the Interior, or the Ministry of Transport, and the State educational institution which implements vocational educational programmes in the group of forestry educational programmes shall obtain by usufruct (Sections 1195-1200 of the Civil Law) and alienate the production referred to in this Paragraph for the highest price possible taking into account important public interests and fair competition.
-The joint stock company Latvian State Forests shall, in the amount specified by the Cabinet, pay into the State basic budget the share of the profit (dividend) due to the State out of profits earned as a result of the alienation of the products referred to in this Paragraph.
+(3) The provisions of this Law shall not be applicable to the alienation of the products which have been obtained in State scientific research forests, the State forests managed by akciju sabiedrība "Latvijas valsts meži" [joint-stock company Latvian State Forests] or in the case when the Ministry of Defence, the Ministry of the Interior, or the Ministry of Transport has transferred the right to fell trees and the ownership rights to the trees felled to the joint-stock company Latvian State Forests, and also in the State forests managed by the Nature Conservation Agency, the Ministry of Defence, the Ministry of the Interior, the Ministry of Transport, and the State educational institution which implements vocational educational programmes in the group of forestry educational programmes.
+The joint-stock company Latvian State Forests, the manager of State scientific research forests, the Nature Conservation Agency, the Ministry of Defence, the Ministry of the Interior, or the Ministry of Transport, and the State educational institution which implements vocational educational programmes in the group of forestry educational programmes shall obtain with usufruct rights (Sections 1195-1200 of the Civil Law) and alienate the production referred to in this Paragraph for the highest price possible taking into account important public interests and fair competition.
+The joint-stock company Latvian State Forests shall, in the amount specified by the Cabinet, pay into the State basic budget the share of the profit (dividend) due to the State out of the profits earned as a result of the alienation of the products referred to in this Paragraph.
 Funds acquired by the Nature Conservation Agency, the Ministry of Defence, the Ministry of the Interior, or the Ministry of Transport, and the State educational institution which implements vocational educational programmes in the group of forestry educational programmes as a result of the alienation of the products referred to in this Paragraph shall be transferred to the own revenues of these State budget institutions.
 Funds acquired as a result of the alienation of the products of State scientific research forests shall be transferred to the budget of the manager of State scientific research forests.

 (4) Provisions of this Law for the alienation of immovable property shall be applicable to the alienation of ships, except for the alienation of warships.
 The Cabinet shall take the decision to alienate warships.

-[18 December 2003; 1 December 2005; 18 June 2009; 1 December 2009; 21 October 2010; 8 July 2011; 6 November 2013; 5 October 2017; 6 May 2012; 19 August 2021]
+[18 December 2003; 1 December 2005; 18 June 2009; 1 December 2009; 21 October 2010; 8 July 2011; 6 November 2013; 5 October 2017; 6 May 2021; 19 August 2021; 20 October 2022; 7 December 2023]

 [30 October 2008]